fullstackcodebreaker/algorithm-in-14-days/day-3.md

 # Tree

-Trees are one of the most commonly used data structures in web development.
-This statement holds true for both developers and users.
-Every web developer who has written HTML and loaded it into a web browser has created a tree, which is referred to as the Document Object Model \(DOM\).
-Every user of the Internet who has, in turn, consumed information on the Internet has received it in the form of a tree—the DOM.
+Every **web developer** who has written HTML and loaded it into a web browser has created a tree, which is referred to as the Document Object Model \(DOM\).

+Every **user** of the Internet who has, in turn, consumed information on the Internet has received it in the form of a tree—the DOM.

 Now, here's the climax: The article that you are reading at this moment is rendered in your browser as a tree!
 The paragraph that you are reading is represented as text in a`<p>`element; the`<p>`element is nested inside a`<body>`element; and the`<body>`element is nested inside an`<html>`element.